-While some homeowners may want to dig deeper into the differences between Ceramic and Porcelain tiles, others will be more interested in the aesthetic revolution that has
+While some homeowners may want to dig deeper into the nuts and bolts of tile – others will be more interested in the aesthetic revolution that has taken the tile world by storm.
+Tile that looks like wood has become a big part of that revolution.

 Size is another major change in the tile industry.
 In the past, 8×8 and 12×12 tiles were standard fare.
 With advances in technology and customers seeking less grout, manufacturers tested the waters with 18×18 and 24×24 tiles, sizes which are common in the marble industry.
 Over time, those larger sizes caught on.